Is There a Cost Premium for Passivhaus? What You Need to Know

 It is commonly known that in Sydney, a humid subtropical climate, homes are being built to the Passivhaus standard which is cost neutral when compared to a standard build which meets the minimum building code requirements.
 This is explored further in an article here.

-In Victoria, where the weather is colder than Sydney, there is typically a premium to take a project to Passivhaus.
+In Melbourne and across Victoria, where the weather is cooler than Sydney, there is typically a premium to take a project to Passivhaus.
 However, with smart design this premium minimum or neutral, or it could save you money.

 Victoria Cost Savings